Tourism in Sydney: Sydney suburbs and day trips

+Beaches

 Bondi Beach

 Sydney's most famous beach attracts large numbers of tourists to Bondi Beach throughout the year with many Irish and British tourists spending Christmas Day there.
 Bondi Beach features many cafes, restaurants and hotels, some with views of the beach and surrounding headlands.
 The beach itself is approximately one kilometre long.

 Manly Beach

 Manly Beach is a well-known beach situated at the southern end of Sydney's Northern Beaches.
 Manly Beach's is connected to the city by a 20-minute ferry service making it popular with tourists and is host to a number of international surfing events.